bevbanks/digitalframeworks-spring2019/finalproject.md

 Black pointed out how even before the elimination on personal exemptions, California raised its coverage rate through focusing on non-exempt unvaccinated children.

-“The students that don't have an exemption but have been allowed to enter school without being fully immunized, and they (California) kind of cracked down on that.,” Black said.
+“The students that don't have an exemption but have been allowed to enter school without being fully immunized, and they (California) kind of cracked down on that,” Black said.
 “That is another thing that had an impact on increasing their coverage.”

 As more states eliminate personal exemptions, these coverage rates may change but states are still at risk for children who are unvaccinated and not exempt.

 In Washington the kindergarten vaccine rate is 90.6 percent although this rate could change with the enactment of a new personal exemption law on July 28.

-In March Rep. Paul Harris, R-Vancouver, of the Washington State House of Representatives sponsored a bill to eliminate personal exemptions for the MMR vaccine after his district experienced an outbreak.
+In March Rep. Paul Harris, R-Vancouver, of the Washington State House of Representatives, sponsored a bill to eliminate personal exemptions for the MMR vaccine after his district experienced an outbreak.

 “33 states did not have personal exemptions,” Harris said.
 “I think we became the 34th so the vast majority of states don't allow personal exemptions.”